internetarchive/dweb-transports/API.md

 See [Writing Shims](./WRITINGSHIMS.md) for guidelines for adding a new Transport and adding shims to the Archive

 ## General API notes and conventions
-We use a naming convention that anything starting “p_” returns a promise so you know to "await" it if you want a result.
+We were using a naming convention that anything starting “p_” returns a promise so you know to "await" it if you want a result, this is being phased out as many functions now take a callback or promise.

 Ideally functions should take a String, Buffer or where applicable Object as parameters with automatic conversion.
 And anything that takes a URL should take either a string or parsed URL object.